Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   {{< icon name="download" pack="fas" >}}  {{< staticref "uploads/CV.pdf" "newtab" >}}Download Zerui Cheng's CV here :){{< /staticref >}}.

-  Should you have any further questions, feel free to drop an email at [marco.cheng712@gmail.com](marco.cheng712@gmail.com).
+  I'm currently looking for a PhD position in blockchain related areas.
+Should you have any further questions on the projects or want to talk about possible collaboration, feel free to drop an email at [marco.cheng712@gmail.com](marco.cheng712@gmail.com).